 Our answer – tomorrow.
-Our distinct Canterbury New Zealand seasons mean you can choose the harvest of autumn, the powder of winter, the blossoms of spring or the beaches of summer.
+Our distinct seasons here in Canterbury, New Zealand, mean you can choose the harvest of autumn, the powder of winter, the blossoms of spring or the beaches of summer.

-There are weather highlights in every season –here’s a few insider tips to Christchurch weather, from Christchurch and Canterbury Tourism:
+There are weather highlights in every season – here’s a few insider tips on Christchurch weather, from Christchurch and Canterbury Tourism:

 There’s no better base for winter in the southern hemisphere, with 13 fantastic ski areas and a wide range of après activities – from whale watching to alpine spa villages and soaking in natural thermal pools.

 Winter attire turns to beanies and boots, and our “Ocean to Alps” view goes snow-capped.
 Whether from central city hotels or the city’s Port Hills, views are panoramic and dramatic, stretching from the Kaikouras toward Arthur’s Pass.

 Winter rainfall may be less than other times of the year, and the dry conditions make it easy to get out and enjoy the slopes – or at least the spectacular views.

 Like most regions in New Zealand, Christchurch and Canterbury has a relatively high proportion of sunlight during the winter months.

 Average Winter High Temperature – 12